Waboodoo/HTTP-Shortcuts/docs/scripting.md

 > Please note that there is a size limit of 30'000 characters.
 If you set a value larger than that, it will be used unaltered for the current execution, but the value that is stored will be truncated.

-As an optional third parameter you can pass a boolean.
+As an optional third argument you can pass a boolean.
 If it is `true`, the new value will be stored but not used immediately for the current execution.
 This is useful for global variables of types which support the 'Remember value' feature (such as Date Input, Time Input, Text Input, etc.) as it allows to change the stored previous value which is used as the default selected value.
-This parameter has no effect for local variables, as they are not persisted.
+This argument has no effect for local variables, as they are not persisted.

 ```js
 setVariable('myVariable', 'Hello World', true); // only changes the stored value, but variable will still resolve normally if used afterwards